BassyBoo55/Basic-clandar-todo-list/README.md

-to run full app please open the GUI.py to run ONLY the terminal version please run main.py caution this app is in VERY VERY VERY EARLY dev stage
+to run full app please open the GUI.py to run ONLY the terminal version please run main.py caution this app is in alpha most features do not work yet

-Version: 0.01
+Version: 0.3

 Credits:
 Spectrum gaming